ls1intum/Artemis/docs/dev/setup/kubernetes.rst

 --------------------------------
 Open Rancher using `<https://rancher.localhost/>`__ and navigate to your cluster.

-It may take some time but at the end you should see that all the workloads have Active status.
+It may take some time but in the end, you should see that all the workloads have Active status.
 In case there is a problem with some workloads you can check the logs to see what the issue is.

 .. figure:: kubernetes/rancher_workloads.png
    :align: center